-Figure~\ref{fig:effect_compare} illustrates the learning curves of DyBBT compared to baselines.
-DyBBT converges faster and achieves higher asymptotic performance across all domains, outperforming EIERL significantly even at epoch 50.
-This accelerated learning stems from the meta-controller's active guidance of exploration from the outset, which systematically targets under explored or uncertain regions in $\mathcal{C}$ rather than relying on random exploration or high-variance evolutionary mechanisms.

-Furthermore, DyBBT exhibits consistent scaling with model size, for instance, success rates improve from 80.34\% to 89.52\% in the single domain Movie task and from 78.2\% to 84.1\% in the multi domain setting when scaling from 0.6B to 8B parameters.
-This trend indicates that the dual-system architecture effectively harnesses the increased representational capacity of larger backbone models.
-When coupled with the meta-controller's efficient resource allocation with Qwen3’s native switching mechanism in balancing performance and computational cost (Appendix~\ref{sec:qwen3_switch}).
-DyBBT underscores its practical viability for real-world deployment.
+Fig.~\ref{fig:effect_compare} illustrates that DyBBT converges faster and achieves higher asymptotic performance than baselines across all domains, significantly outperforming EIERL as early as epoch~50.
+This accelerated learning stems from the meta-controller's active guidance, which systematically targets under-explored or uncertain regions in $\mathcal{C}$ instead of relying on random or high variance exploration.
+DyBBT also scales consistently with model size: success rates improve from 80.3\% to 89.5\% in the single-domain Movie task and from 78.2\% to 84.1\% in multi-domain settings when scaling from 0.6B to 8B.
+This indicates that the dual-system architecture effectively harnesses model ability.
+Coupled with efficient resource allocation via the meta-controller and Qwen3's native switching mechanism (Appendix~\ref{sec:qwen3_switch}), DyBBT demonstrates practical viability for real-world deployment.